*Subject to revalidation

 Printing and binding

 The cost of printing and binding the dissertations will need to be covered by the student.
-Cost: £10 - £20.
+Indicative cost is £10 - £20.

 SCHOLARSHIPS, BURSARIES AND AWARDS

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
 To see if you’re eligible, please see our Scholarships and Awards.